-Assuming you are not flying in first class or business class, you need to do your homework before claiming a seat.
+Assuming you are not flying on a private jet or in first class or business class, you need to do your homework before claiming a seat.
 Don’t take this task lightly as not all airline seats are created equal.
 For instance, if you are on Qatar’s long-haul to Auckland, which will utilize a Boeing 777, you may want to avoid seat 27H.
 This seat has limited recline and is close to the lavatory, two factors that are going to decrease your comfort level.

 Another way to stay comfortable is to bring along creature comforts like a neck pillow, your own blanket, noise-canceling headphones, a change of socks and toiletries to use along the way.
-Baby wipes are an oft overlooked necessity that allow you to take a military-style “bird bath” while in the air.
+Baby wipes are an oft-overlooked necessity that allows you to take a military-style “bird bath” while in the air.

 Watch What You Eat and Drink